 Professor of Neurology, Barts and The London School of Medicine and Dentistry Bernadette Porter

 Consultant Nurse in Multiple Sclerosis, The National Hospital for Neurology and Neurosurgery, UCLH NHS Foundation Trust Amy Harbour

-Multiple Sclerosis Nurse Specialist and Clinical Lead, Southern Health NHS Foundation Trust George Pepper
+Multiple Sclerosis Nurse Specialist, Southern Health NHS Foundation Trust George Pepper

 Co-Founder and CEO, Shift.ms